saurabhmaurya1o1/Weera/README.md

 * **Dataset used for training the model: ** [https://www.kaggle.com/datasets/sayalis069/mh-weed16]

 ## 🛠️ Built With
-* [Yolov8]
+* Yolov8

 ## Model
-* modelv1 is the Yolo Model we are using to detect and pin point weeds.
+* modelv1 is folder containing the Yolo Model we are using to detect and pin point weeds, and model performace and related statistics.

 ## Code Explanation
 * main.py is program, we used to train the model.